 “My advice is to find a provider you feel comfortable with that you trust has your best interest at heart,” explains Larkin.
 “If you are not comfortable with your provider, find a new one.
 And if you don’t like that one, try someone else.
 Not every qualified provider is going to be your perfect match, but having someone you trust to follow through with recommendations is key.”

-If you are struggling with social anxiety, low self-esteem, or lack of confidence because of acne, please reach out to us at Apex Dermatology.
+If you are struggling with social anxiety, low self-esteem, or lack of confidence because of acne, please reach out to us at Apex Skin.
 You are not alone.
 Not only do we have a wide range of treatments that can work, but we also have practitioners (like our incredible Jess Larkin from our Westlake office!) who are here because they understand what it feels like, and they care!
 Don’t give up.